Do you need help? Please call us at (877) 376-6323.

 Aquamarine is a very hard gemstone, rating a sturdy 7.5 to 8 on the Mohs hardness scale and making it quite durable and strong.
 You should always make sure to remove your jewelry before doing things thats may cause hard blows and scratches, as this can still damage the gemstone.
 Like any other jewelry, it should be handled carefully and cleaned often.
 You can clean your aquamarine gems with soapy water and a soft toothbrush, but ultrasonic machines are not recommended cleaning methods.
 Of course, we can always help keep your jewelry in good condition when you bring it in for a free cleaning and inspection.

-Legend says that aquamarine can improve your life, and we can’t help but agree.
+Legend says that aquamarine jewelry can improve your life, and we can’t help but agree.
 With it’s stunning color, durability, fascinating history, it is sure to make March an excellent month!
 This gem is the perfect way to celebrate March birthdays, Spring occasions, and 19th wedding anniversaries.

 Amethyst Mine Tour